evemorgen/SMaDA-AGH/FormalMethods/lab5/README.md

 Cool stuff:
-  - haraki is about replacing subnet with one transition
+  - hierarchy is about replacing subnet with one transition
   - subnets always connect with transition
-  - haraki (subnet) connects with "sockets"
+  - hierarchy (subnet) connects with "sockets"
-  - in haraki we need to define "port" that socket corresponds to
+  - in hierarchy we need to define "port" that socket corresponds to

 Hierarchy - How it works:
   - to create group chose tool from "view"